thecloudrazor/deletecord/README.md

 7. configure [options](#options) (default: all)
 8. press green `start` button
 9. wait for it to finish (can take many hours!)
-10. `prevent automatically sleeping on power adapter` (optional -> see green tip below)
+10. `prevent automatically sleeping on power adapter` (optional -> see note below)
 11. rerun a few more times to delete any skipped messages (quicker than first time)

-> [!IMPORTANT]
-I recommend you skim through the entire chat to confirm if all messages are deleted.
+> Note: I recommend you skim through the entire chat to confirm if all messages are deleted.
 If not simply re-run until all done (sorry this is a bug - its not perfect, but still better than manually deleting single msgs imo)

-13. `re-enable allowing computer to sleep` (optional -> see green tip below)
+13. `re-enable allowing computer to sleep` (optional -> see note below)
 14. done! - you can disable the userscript until the next time you need it

-> [!TIP]
-you only need to prevent sleep if you have a lot of messages to delete and/or will likely not be using your computer the whole time (ie. display turns off and computer sleeps) (instructions for [macOS](https://support.apple.com/en-ca/guide/mac-help/mchle41a6ccd/mac), please google and share for other OS)
+> Note: you only need to prevent sleep if you have a lot of messages to delete and/or will likely not be using your computer the whole time (ie. display turns off and computer sleeps) (instructions for [macOS](https://support.apple.com/en-ca/guide/mac-help/mchle41a6ccd/mac), please google and share for other OS)

 # options